Huang394/Recognition-Oriented-Wet-Fingerprint-Restoration/README.md

 Due to licensing and data restrictions, components (2) and (3) are not included in this anonymous version.
 They will be released upon acceptance.

+## Model Detail
+The description of fingerprint restoration model is in the `ConvIR-based Model/README.md`, please refer to the file to get the model detail.

 ## Anonymous Submission

 This repository is provided for anonymous review.